bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 .. note::

-    Creating local projects under a category synchronized from a remote source site is **not** allowed from v0.8.3 onwards.
+    Creating local projects under a category synchronized from a remote source site is **not** allowed.
 For having local projects on a target site, you should create and use a local root category.

 .. note::